Angioplasty (Percutaneous Coronary Intervention)

 What is a coronary stent?

-A coronary stent is a tube placed in person’s arteries in order to help improve blood flow by stabilizing the arterial walls.
+A coronary stent is a tube placed in a person’s arteries to help improve blood flow by stabilizing the arterial walls.
 Surgeons often use stenting during angioplasty procedures (PCI).

 What to Expect During Your PCI/Angioplasty Procedure

 Your specialist from the UPMC Heart and Vascular Institute will perform PCI by using a long tube, called a catheter.